-The Redwood City, California-based company said on Tuesday it postponed the launch of the annual edition of its military-style shooter game "Battlefield" to early next year.
+The Redwood City, California-based company said on Tuesday it postponed the launch of its military-style shooter game "Battlefield: Hardline" to early next year.

-The launch of "Battlefield: Hardline" was previously planned for this year's holiday shopping period.
-It has been delayed to incorporate new features based on player feedback on its test version, executives told analysts on an earnings call.
+The title has been delayed to incorporate new features based on player feedback on its test version, executives told analysts on an earnings call.

-"We're right now at that place we're still seeing headwinds," Jorgensen said.
+"We're right now at that place where we're still seeing headwinds," Jorgensen said.